Armillaria Root Rot—Its Bark Glows in the Dark!

 The Spooky Signature of Armillaria: Luminescence

 One eerie characteristic distinguishes Armillaria—its mycelium, the fungus's vegetative network of fine white filaments, emits an ethereal glow in the dark!
 Although the associated mushrooms exhibit minimal luminescence, pieces of wood with advanced Armillaria decay emit noticeable light in dark settings.
 The amount of light varies greatly from different pieces of decaying wood, but some pieces are quite bright.
 Other fungi glow, but Armillaria is the most common and widespread luminescent fungus.
-This luminescence phenomenon, termed "fairy fire" in folklore or more contemporarily as "foxfire," has captivated imaginations for ages.
+This luminescence phenomenon, termed "fairy fire" in folklore or more contemporarily known as "foxfire," has captivated imaginations for ages.

 Speculation surrounds the possible benefits of luminescence.
 Does it attract animals that aid the fungus, or does it serve a physiological role in waste product metabolism?